Friday, November 22, 1963.

 I hated those visits and I hated being dragged to church each Sunday into what was then an equally grey environment.
 I preferred the riot of colour I saw on television, the loud records I bought and played over and over and over, the rude jokes I heard from my dad and my older cousins and the fantastically coloured and fantastically loud beach buggy that our cool next-door neighbour suddenly bought one summer and ruined everyone’s peaceful Sunday mornings with by revving it up.

-I was aware of a big difference between the generations.
 I was aware that a lot of what I liked was looked down upon.
 I was aware that the records I bought, the TV shows I watched were disliked by most of my older relatives.
 I therefore liked those records and TV shows even more.